 Ann bristled, as she evaluated the nasty human being who stood before her.
 He was short and out of shape; if she swung first she might just take him down.
 Sam ran into the room, taser in hand, trying to avert a disaster.
 "Fred, I'm afraid your time is up; why don't you come with me."
-He made a mental note to make sure the giver had left the chamber before Ann reentered.
+In the future he would make sure the giver left the chamber before Ann reentered.

 After they left, Ann turned to Tommy and began to loosen the straps.
 "You don't have to say anything; just relax.
 It's all over."
 She removed the mouth guard and helped him sit up.
 "Your throat will be hoarse from screaming; here's some water."
 Tommy reached for the glass and was surprised to see that his arm was shaking.
 This was not unusual, and Ann knew what to do.
 "Put your arm down; I'll hold it up to your lips."
 Tommy took a few sips, then drank the entire cup.
 "When we're back in the lounge you can have some orange juice.
 You'll feel much better.
 Now - let me help you up."
 She pulled Tommy to his feet as he leaned on her for support.
 Together they stumbled out of the chamber, down the hall, and back into the lounge.
 He moved toward the right, but Ann redirected him to the left, towards the tub.
 This was not your typical bathtub.
 A plastic coated metal chair stood in the middle of the tub, its back reclined at an angle.
 Ann removed the diaper, which was slightly soiled, helped Tommy into the chair, took the detachable showerhead off the wall, and turned on the water.
 When the temperature was right, she ran the warm water over him from top to bottom.
 "I'm going to start at the top and work down." she said, rubbing a big blob of shampoo into his hair.
 His arms were still shaky; he wouldn't be able to wash himself, nor should he be standing on rubbery legs in the shower.
 Over the past two years P&P had learned that this was the best way to clean people up and send them on their way.